Derma Roller for Hair Growth: The Ultimate Guide (2023 Edition)

 derma rolling for hair regrowth

-A derma roller is a handheld tool used for microneedling.
-It has a small wheel covered in tiny needles.
-When rolled over the skin or scalp, it creates microscopic punctures, triggering collagen and elastin production and increased blood flow for skin rejuvenation and hair thickening.
+A derma roller is a popular handheld tool designed for microneedling, featuring a small wheel covered in tiny needles.
+When rolled over the scalp or skin, it creates microscopic punctures that stimulate collagen and elastin production, enhancing skin rejuvenation, improving circulation, and promoting hair growth.

 How do derma rollers stimulate hair growth?

-They create microscopic channels allowing oils and serums to penetrate deeper into the scalp, optimizing their effects to improve hair density.
+• Nutrient absorption: Microscopic channels created by the needles allow oils and serums to penetrate deeper into the scalp, optimizing their effects to improve hair density.

-In a randomized evaluator-blinded study conducted in 2013, microneedling therapy along with minoxidil was statistically superior to minoxidil alone in promoting new hair.
-It's one of the most promising non-invasive hair loss treatment options.
+In a randomized, evaluator-blinded study conducted in 2013, microneedling therapy combined with minoxidil was statistically superior to minoxidil alone in promoting new hair growth.
+This combination is one of the most promising non-invasive hair loss treatment options available.

 How to choose the right derma roller for hair growth?